 “Do you feel that you’re getting what you’re worth?
 Do you feel that you’re paid what you're worth?
 Do you feel that you’re being offered opportunities that reflect what you are worth?
 Do you feel like you’re being evaluated fairly for what you are worth?”

-Christie Struckman, VP Analyst, posed these critical questions to the “Women and Diversity in Leadership” session at the Gartner IT Symposium/Xpo™ 2021 conference.
+Christie Struckman, VP Analyst, posed these critical questions to the “Women and Diversity in Leadership” session at Gartner IT Symposium/Xpo™ 2021.